PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario4-Notebook-BatchInf.md

 ![](../Images/devops2d.gif)

-**Note 2 : This example considers the pipeline will be scheduled within Azure ML Studio, another option can be to schedule and execute the pipeline using Azure Data Factory, more details can be seen [here](https://docs.microsoft.com/en-us/azure/data-factory/transform-data-machine-learning-service).**
+<a name = 'Note2'> **Note 2 : This example considers the pipeline will be scheduled within Azure ML Studio, another option can be to schedule and execute the pipeline using Azure Data Factory, more details can be seen [here](https://docs.microsoft.com/en-us/azure/data-factory/transform-data-machine-learning-service).**

 ## Useful links:
 https://vladiliescu.net/deploying-models-with-azure-ml-pipelines/